akalin/random/README.md

 go get -u github.com/stretchr/testify
 ```

-Then to run the tests, do
+Then to run the tests, make sure that this repository is in `$GOPATH/github.com/akalin/random`, and do

 ```
-go test -v .
+go test -v github.com/akalin/random
 ```

 and to run the benchmarks, do

 ```
-go test -v . -bench .
+go test -v github.com/akalin/random -bench .
 ```